ChRe777/CleanCode/README.md

 *ProductInfo* or *ProductData* are mean the same.
 *Info* and *Data* are like Noise words like *a*, *an* and *the*.

-> Rule: The word *variable, table, string* should never appear in a variable name.
+> Rule: *The word 'variable', 'table', 'string' should never appear in a variable name.*

 Examples: CustomerTable, errorString, firstVariable ...